bonzid/bonzid/README.md

 ###

 I'm 25 years old, and I'm from France.
-I'm pursuing a Master's degree in Computational Linguistics (NLP), where I focus on LLMs and biaises.
+I'm pursuing a Master's degree in Computational Linguistics (NLP and Data Science), where I focus on LLMs and biaises.

 Beyond my studies, I take great interest in art, gaming, and societal causes.